 SPIRITT’s Strength-Based & Family-Centered Approach

 Founded in 1972, SPIRITT Family Services provides human and social services for low-income, underserved residents in eastern Los Angeles County.
-SPIRITT, which is an acronym for Skills for Prevention, Intervention, Recovery, Individual Treatment and Training, offers education, intervention and empowerment programs in the areas of mental health, substance abuse, child-abuse prevention, domestic and community violence to approximately 8,000 individuals each year.
+SPIRITT, which is an acronym for Skills for Prevention, Intervention, Recovery, Individual Treatment and Training, offers education, intervention and empowerment programs in the areas of mental health, substance abuse, child-abuse prevention, domestic and community violence to approximately 15,000 individuals each year.
 The organization was launched to prevent substance abuse among youth through the WINDOWS Family Communication Program–a family-focused early intervention program for adolescents and their families.
 Today, WINDOWS is recognized as a Community Defined Evidence for reducing risk factors related to mental health and behavioral problems including oppositional defiant disorder, anxiety and depressive disorders and substance abuse in Latino families.
 The program’s success prompted the community to turn to SPIRITT to meet other community needs.
-SPIRITT operates six Family Centers in SPA 3 and 7 of Los Angeles County–including Whittier, La Puente, Glendora, South El Monte and Bell Gardens.
-SPIRITT partners with several Los Angeles County Departments (DMH, DCFS, DPSS, and PH-SAPC) and First 5 LA to improve the well-being of vulnerable populations.
+SPIRITT operates four Family Centers in SPA 3 and 7 of Los Angeles County–including Whittier, Pomona, South El Monte, and Bell Gardens.
+SPIRITT partners with several Los Angeles County Departments (DMH, DCFS, DPSS, and DPH-SAPC) to improve the well-being of vulnerable populations.